 At best her approach to Brexit doesn't see it as an opportunity in itself, she hasn't fully grasped enough the case for economic freedom in regulatory reform and trade negotiations.
 Instead, she treats it as a task in damage limitation, something to be water down.

-We've gotten into this position because the cards held by the UK have been given up without being matched with equal concessions from our EU interlocutor.
+We've gotten into this position because the cards held by the UK have been given up without being matched with equal concessions from our EU interlocutors.
 We agreed to pay a £37 billion divorce bill which is no longer tied, as first proposed to the prospect of a trade deal.
 We agreed to the unconditional security of Europe, incredibly we even agreed to the "Irish backstop" which would leave us, essentially a vassal state worse the leaving or remaining.

 Let's consider it though, in its own right.
 The Chequers plan maintains a common rulebook on goods and agricultural products, not too different from Switzerland which is a partial member of the EU single market (not a signatory of the EEA) but also has the option to defy Euro-court rulings.
 This is one area where I'm much more relaxed than most hard-line leave supporters.